-IV.
+III.
 Benefit chart

 This section lists Covered Services and the benefits the Plan pays.
-All benefit payments are based on the Allowed Amount.
 There is NO COVERAGE when services are not authorized by Your PCC except as specifically described in this Summary of Benefits.
-Coverage is subject to all other terms and conditions of this Plan and must be Medically Necessary.
+Coverage is subject to all other terms and conditions of the Plan and must be Medically Necessary.